 Detect misalignment before it compounds into escalation, churn, or compliance risk.

-Edge of RTIM detects when customer expectations and enterprise commitments begin to diverge — before it shows up in service outcomes.
+Edge of RTIM detects when customer expectations about what will happen begin to diverge from what enterprise systems will actually execute.
+It identifies this gap before it surfaces in billing, service delivery, or support outcomes.

 The Business Problem

 This problem does not disappear as AI improves.
-More capable models generate more sophisticated responses, but they do not inherently verify whether those responses remain aligned with customer intent or prior commitments.
-The failure is not in model intelligence — it is in the absence of real-time control over interaction integrity.
+More capable models generate better responses, but they do not verify whether those responses remain aligned with what systems will execute or what was previously committed.

 What Edge of RTIM Addresses